rust-scicomp/website/pages/index.md

 It was first held in [2023](/2023).
 Recordings of the talks for every workshop are available on the [Scientific Computing in Rust YouTube channel](https://www.youtube.com/@ScientificComputinginRust).

-Information about the most recent 2025 workshop can be found on the
+Information about the most upcoming 2026 workshop can be found on the
-<a href='/2025'>Scientific Computing in Rust 2025 workshop page</a>.
+<a href='/2026'>Scientific Computing in Rust 2026 workshop page</a>.

 ## Monthly newsletter